harvard-lil/the-cloud/README.md

 The two wireless network interfaces are called wlan0 and wlan1 (it shouldn't matter which is which); we'll use the Pi's built-in configuration system, `raspi-config`, to configure the former, and we'll configure the latter by hand to connect to the Kasa smartplug.
 (The actual mechanism for configuration is the same, files in `/etc/wpa_supplicant`; it's just convenient to use `raspi-config` for the one that may change more frequently.)

-First, make the file `/etc/wpa_supplicant/wpa_supplicant-wlan1.conf`; you might to change the SSID for your smartplug:
+First, make the file `/etc/wpa_supplicant/wpa_supplicant-wlan1.conf`; you might need to change the SSID for your smartplug:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev